EnvyWare/Helios/README.md

 ## Getting Started

+Note: if you want the syntax highlighting to work you need to install the IntelliJ plugin.

 You can use the Helios library by adding the following to your build.gradle file repositories block:

 ```groovy